 Ahmad Ghasemi

-Minimax learning theory, graph learning, generative modeling, and efficient inference
+Minimax learning theory, graph learning, and structure-aware complexity

 Department of Electrical & Computer Engineering